-This chapter describes how to troubleshoot the Switch 2800 Series devices.
+This chapter describes how to troubleshoot the Series 2810 Switch devices.
 This document describes troubleshooting mostly from a hardware perspective.
-You can perform more in-depth troubleshooting on the Switch 2800 Series devices using the software tools available with the switch, including the full-featured console interface, the built-in web browser interface.
-For more information, see the chapter "Troubleshooting" in the Management and Configuration Guide, which is on the Documentation CD-ROM that came with your switch.
+You can perform more in-depth troubleshooting on the Series 2810 Switch devices using the software tools available with the switch, including the full-featured console interface, the built-in web browser interface.
+For more information, see the chapter "Troubleshooting" in the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.